 These results suggest that regulated ash application may not only lead to more delicious maple syrup but can cause trees to absorb more carbon and water, assisting in the fight against climate change, and help with flood mitigation.

-With these exciting results, the project is expanding and would like to give residents the opportunity to be a part of it by becoming a citizen scientist
+With these exciting results, the project expanded and residents were given the opportunity to be a part of it by becoming Citizen Scientists (CS).
+Data collection began in spring 2022 and is half complete.
+Those interested in becoming a CS in 2023 are asked to contact our office.

 Here’s a step by step on how to collect the data.